Corporate Plan2022–23

 Our ICT capability

-The Election Systems Modernisation (Indigo) program represents a shift in our approach to this aspect of the AEC’s work, as we develop a citizen-centric, agile technology platform.
-The transformation journey repositions how we provide electoral services and ensures the ongoing integrity of the electoral system.
+The AEC is undergoing a once-in-a-generation digital transformation.
+The Election Systems Modernisation (Indigo) Program represents a major shift in our approach as we develop a citizen-centric, secure technology platform.
+This transformation will recalibrate how we provide electoral services and ensure the ongoing integrity and democratic resilience of Australia’s electoral system.
+We are using this opportunity to look well beyond the next election, and ensure our services continue to meet community needs and expectations.

 Polling place technology

-Our work in this area involves redesigning processes, technology updates and workforce training to support changes to polling place technologies.
+Our work in this area involves re-designing processes, technology updates and workforce training to support changes to polling place technologies.

 AEC Command Centre